 “COVID-19 decimated the industry overnight,” Thompson says.
 “The closing of live venues eliminated the entire industry’s income for the foreseeable future.”

 One emerging local band on its dream support tour with an international act had to return home halfway through the tour before Australia’s borders were shut.

-“Another client, who tours nationally with children’s music workshops, lost A$130,000 overnight,” Thompson adds.
+“Another client, who tours nationally with children’s music workshops, lost $130,000 overnight,” Thompson says.